felixdagnon/AWS-serverless-lab/README.md

 Whereas for MySQL RDS we pay a fixed cost even if there is no traffic.

-Now that we have the architecture explained, let's jump into the console, deploy this architecture
+Now that we have the architecture explained, let's jump into the console, deploy this architecture.

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/4bfee298-e986-46cd-8b34-7c0e7cb5057b)